swcarpentry/git-novice/08-collab.md

  create mode 100644 pluto.txt
 ~~~

-then push the change to GitHub:
+Then push the change to GitHub:

 ~~~ {.bash}
 $ git push origin master